system76/docs/content/windows.md

 ![Windows 10 Desktop](/images/windows/step22.png)

-## Use Virtual Machine
+## Use the Windows Virtual Machine

 The virtual machine will be presented through a window, and can be interacted with similarly to any other application.

-Note that the Virtual Machine window will capture the keyboard input (The mouse is automatically captured or uncaptured depending on whether it's currently on top of the Virtual Machine window or not).
-If the input is currently captured, and you need to send input to the desktop (or a window outside of your Virtual Machine window), you'll need to tap the Right-hand <kbd>Ctrl</kbd> first, which will release the keyboard from the Virtual machine, and allow it to work in the desktop again.
+> **NOTE:** that the virtual machine window will capture the keyboard input (The mouse is automatically captured or released depending on whether it's currently on top of the virtual machine window or not).
+If the input is currently captured, and you need to send input to the desktop (or a window outside of your virtual machine window), you'll need to tap the Right-hand `CTRL` first, which will release the keyboard from the Virtual machine, and allow it to work in the desktop again.
 Clicking inside of the Virtual Machine window will re-enable the keyboard capture.

-## Add Network Printer
+### Add Network Printer

-In the Virtual Machine, click your virtual machine so it's highlighted in orange.
-Select **Settings** in the top menu.
-Select Network and make sure the **Enable Network Adapter** is checked and the "Attached to" option is **Bridged Adapter**.
-The Name is the name of the network you wish to connect to.
+In `VirtualBox`, click your virtual machine so it's highlighted in orange.
+Select `Settings` in the top menu.
+Select `Network` and make sure the "Enable Network Adapter" is checked and the "Attached to" option is `Bridged Adapter`.
+The network `name` (SSID) is the name of the network you wish to connect to.

-Select **OK** and power on your virtual machine.
-Go to the Printer menu and select the option to **Add a Printer**.
+Select `OK` and power on your virtual machine.
+Go to the Printer menu and select the option to `Add a Printer`.
 Windows should automatically find your printer.
 Select it and follow the prompts to finish the installation.
-Print the test page to confirm the connection worked.
+Print a test page to confirm the connection worked.

 ![Windows 10 Desktop](/images/windows/vmsettings.png)

+## Dual-Booting Windows

-## Installing on a Dedicated Drive
+### Installing on a Dedicated Drive

-The easiest way to dual boot is to install Windows on a separate physical drive from Pop!_OS.
+The easiest way to dual-boot Windows is to install it on a separate physical drive from Pop!_OS.
 This allows both Windows and Pop!_OS to use their default partition schemes, and allows you to select the OS using the UEFI firmware menu.

-If you want to use full-disk encryption in Pop!_OS, this is the only option.
+>**NOTE:** If you want to use full-disk encryption in Pop!_OS, this is the only option.

-For the safest experience, power off your machine, [open the case](https://tech-docs.system76.com/), and remove the drive with Pop!_OS prior to installing Windows.
+For the safest experience, power off your machine, [open the case](https://support.system76.com/articles/guides), and remove the drive with Pop!_OS prior to installing Windows.
 This is not required, but it ensures Windows won't overwrite the Pop!_OS bootloader, and helps avoid accidentally overwriting Pop!_OS.

-### Starting the installer
+### Starting the Installer

 Plug the [install media](#creating-install-media) into your machine, then power on while holding the appropriate key to enter the [boot menu](/articles/boot-menu/):

-- <kbd>Esc</kbd> for laptops with Open Firmware
+- `Esc` for laptops with Open Firmware
-- <kbd>F7</kbd> for laptops with proprietary firmware
+- `F7` for laptops with proprietary firmware
-- <kbd>F8</kbd> or <kbd>F12</kbd> for Thelio desktops
+- `F8` or `F12` for Thelio desktops
-- <kbd>F10</kbd> for Meerkat desktops
+- `F10` for Meerkat desktops

-From the boot menu, select the drive containing the Windows After the system is fully up-to-date, you can find any additional drivers needed for Open Firmware systems [here](https://github.com/system76/windows-drivers).installer, then wait for the installer to boot.
+From the boot menu, select the drive containing the Windows ISO.

-### Performing the installation
+### Performing the Installation

-Select your language, region, and keyboard settings, then After the system is fully up-to-date, you can find any additional drivers needed for Open Firmware systems [here](https://github.com/system76/windows-drivers).click `Next`.
+Select your language, region, and keyboard settings, then click `Next`.

 ![Windows region & language settings](/images/dual-booting/windows-language-settings.jpg)